1996 Australian federal election

 The 1996 Australian federal election was held to determine the members of the 38th Parliament of Australia.
 It was held on 2 March 1996.
 All 148 seats of the House of Representatives and 40 seats of the 76-seat Senate were up for election.
-The centre-right Liberal/National Coalition led by Opposition Leader John Howard of the Liberal Party and coalition partner Tim Fischer of the National Party defeated the incumbent centre-left Australian Labor Party government led by Prime Minister Paul Keating in a landslide victory.
+The Liberal/National Coalition led by Opposition Leader John Howard of the Liberal Party and coalition partner Tim Fischer of the National Party defeated the incumbent Australian Labor Party government led by Prime Minister Paul Keating in a landslide victory.
+The Coalition won 94 seats in the House of Representatives, the equal-largest number of seats won by a federal government to date (tied with Labor's win in 2025), and only the second time a party had won over 90 seats at a federal election; the first occurred in 1975.

-The election marked the end of the 5-term, 13-year Hawke-Keating Government that began in 1983.
-Howard was sworn in as the new Prime Minister of Australia on 11 March 1996, along with the First Howard Ministry.
+The election marked the end of the five-term, 13-year Hawke-Keating Government that began in 1983.
+Howard was sworn in as the new prime minister of Australia on 11 March 1996, along with the First Howard Ministry.
 This election was the start of the 11-year Howard Government; the Labor party would spend this period in opposition and would not return to government until the 2007 election.

-This was the first federal election that future Prime Minister Tony Abbott contested as a member of parliament, having entered parliament at the 1994 Warringah by-election.
-Future Prime Minister Anthony Albanese and future opposition leader Brendan Nelson also entered parliament at this election.
+This was the first federal election that future prime minister Tony Abbott contested as a member of parliament, having entered parliament at the 1994 Warringah by-election.
+Future prime minister Anthony Albanese and future opposition leader Brendan Nelson also entered parliament at this election.

+Future prime ministers Kevin Rudd and Julia Gillard were unsuccessful candidates for the House of Representatives and Senate respectively, but were elected to the House of Representatives at the next election, in 1998.

 Howard became the first Liberal leader to win an election from opposition since Robert Menzies in 1949.
 (Malcolm Fraser was caretaker prime minister in the 1975 election.)
+The victory also saw the Liberal Party gain enough seats to not require the support of the National Party, though John Howard opted to stay in the Coalition.
+As of 2025, this is the last time the Liberal Party has won an overall majority of seats in federal parliament.
+It is also the last where both major party leaders were born prior to 1946, the first year of the Post-war era.

 Background

-John Howard, who had previously led the Liberal Party from 1985 to 1989, had returned to the leadership in January 1995 following a disastrous 8 months under the leadership of Alexander Downer.
-Downer and Peter Costello had succeeded Dr. John Hewson and Michael Wooldridge early in 1994 and were touted as the leaders of the new-generation Liberals.
-In the end, the party opted for the seasoned Howard, perhaps an acknowledgment that he was the only one left standing after a decade of party infighting.
+John Howard, who had previously led the Liberal Party from 1985 to 1989, returned to the leadership in January 1995 following the party's disastrous eight months under the leadership of Alexander Downer.
+Downer and deputy PM Peter Costello had succeeded John Hewson and Michael Wooldridge early in 1994 and were touted as the leaders of the new-generation Liberals.
+In the end, the party opted for the seasoned Howard, perhaps an acknowledgement that he was the only one left standing after a decade of party infighting.